-Username The user name for authentication with the Sharepoint Web Services API and Client API.
-You can encrypt the user name before adding it to the configuration file.
+Username The user name for authentication with the Sharepoint Web Services to the configuration file.

+API and Client API.
+You can encrypt the user name before adding it

-Password The password for authentication with the Sharepoint Web Services API and Client API.
+Password The password for authentication with the Sharepoint Web Services

+API and Client API.
 Micro Focus recommends encrypting the password.
-For information about how to do this, see Encrypt Passwords, on page 29.
+For information about how to do this, see Encrypt

+Passwords, on page 29.

 Domain The domain of the user that is specified by the Username parameter.

 The domain can be encrypted.

-6. (Optional) You can set additional configuration parameters to specify the information that you want to retrieve.
-For more information about the parameters that you can use, refer to the SharePoint Remote Connector Reference.
+- 6. (Optional) You can set additional configuration parameters to specify the information that you want to retrieve.
+For more information about the parameters that you can use, refer to the SharePoint Remote Connector Reference. - 7.
+Save and close the configuration file.